The Lavin Agency Speakers Bureau

 Art has the power to reframe our history—revealing the past we've lost and the future we're working towards.

-Urgent and timely, TITUS KAPHAR’s artworks capture the spirit of social justice and change in America today (exemplified in his TIME cover portrait of the Ferguson protests).
-Named a 2018 MacArthur Fellow for “highlighting the lack of representation of people of color in the canon of Western art with works that deconstruct the literal and visual structure of the artwork,” Kaphar’s art and talks expose racism, inequality, and a criminal justice system that is anything but just.
+Urgent and timely, Titus Kaphar’s artworks capture the spirit of social justice and change in America today (exemplified in his TIME cover portrait of the Ferguson protests).
+He was named a MacArthur “Genius” for “highlighting the lack of representation of people of color in the canon of Western art with works that deconstruct the literal and visual structure of the artwork.”
+His vital and moving talks expose the racism and inequality we take for granted, and reveal what we need to do to move forward.

 “Art is a language.
 There is always a narrative coded in painting and sculpture.
 When you look at something, ask yourself, who is represented and who is invisible?”